Odontotaenius disjunctus: Feeding habits

 Patent-leather beetles like to eat logs of certain trees, in which the wood is dead and decaying.
 They eat deciduous trees, such as oaks and elm.
 Wood inhabited by these beetles is usually well decomposed and falls apart readily.
 This unique food source prevents competition as these beetles have chosen a food source that is not highly sought after by other organisms due to the material being indigestible for most.
 Adults feed primarily on wood, while larvae stages eat materials composed of fungi, wood and parental secretions.
+Wood consumed by the beetles is digested with the help of a "fiber-associated microbiome" in the anterior hindgut that is composed of Lactococcus and Turicibacter.
+Interestingly, their ecology and approach to symbiotic digestion is similar to wood-feeding cockroaches of the subfamily Panesthiinae, that also appear to rely on a similar contribution from their hindgut microbiomes.
 Burrowing within rotting logs offers the triturated wood that is a staple in the diet of these beetles, this wood is consumed widely by the males and then further broken down through the digestive tract, and eventually expelled for the eventual re- consumption by all family members.

 Social systems

 When disturbed, adults can produce a squeaking sound by rubbing their wings on the abdomen.
 This is called stridulation, and is often easy to hear, both adult and larvae are capable of producing these sounds.
 This is used for communication within the colony, to communicate danger, courtship, disturbance and solo activities.
 These four general categories can be further examined into more specific signals and patterns.
 The acoustic repertoire of O. disjunctus can be broken down into bars, pulses and phonatomes, these are used to identify intra- and interspecific variations.
 These sounds are produced specifically from when areas of the sixth abdominal tergite rasp against an area on the ventral side of each folded metathoracic wing.

 Many patent-leather beetles may live together in a colony in the same log and several colonies may be found within the same rotting log depending on the size.
 However, only one pair of beetles is typically found in a single tunnel/burrow system, but a single large log may offer space for multiple pairs to be present.